 - Straining because of constipation

 Some of these causes, such as eye injury and contact lens use, are more common in young adults.
 Others, such as high blood pressure and diabetes, are more common in older adults.

 What are the symptoms of a subconjunctival hemorrhage?

 Other than a red eye, you likely won’t have any symptoms.
 You might feel like you have something in your eye.
 But this is not common.
 The hemorrhage shouldn’t affect your vision.
 And it shouldn’t cause any pain.
 If you do have pain, you may have another problem with your eye.

 Some people notice a red eye after an eye injury.
 Other people might notice their hemorrhage without any injury.
 They may notice it after waking up in the morning.

-In most cases, just one eye will have a hemorrhage.
+In most cases, just 1 eye will have a hemorrhage.
 It typically happens once and then goes away.
 But some health conditions might cause repeated hemorrhages.

 How is a subconjunctival hemorrhage diagnosed?

 Your healthcare provider will ask about your health history.
 You may have a physical exam.
 This includes a basic eye exam.
 A primary healthcare provider will often make the diagnosis.
-He or she will rule out other causes of red eye that might need other treatment.
+They will rule out other causes of red eye that might need other treatment.

-Your primary care provider might send you to an eye care provider (ophthalmologist) if he or she thinks you may have a different problem with your eye.
+Your primary care provider might send you to an eye care provider (ophthalmologist) if they think you may have a different problem with your eye.
 You will need to see an ophthalmologist if you have had an eye injury.
 This eye care provider might use a special lighted microscope to look at your eye in more detail.
-This helps show the eye care provider if the injury hurt the eye itself and not just its outer layer.
+This helps to show the eye care provider if the injury hurt the eye itself and not just its outer layer.

 If this is your first subconjunctival hemorrhage, your healthcare provider may not give you more tests.
-If you have had more than one, your healthcare provider may need to find the cause.
+If you have had more than 1, your healthcare provider may need to find the cause.
 For example, you may need blood tests to check for a blood clotting disorder.